Minor-League-Esports/knowledgeBase/docs/departments/development/features-and-designs/sprocket-v2-unified-matchmaking-proposal.md

 This transformation aligns with MLE's mission to provide the best possible competitive experience while maintaining the organizational structure that makes our leagues unique.
 The unified system preserves skill group identities while removing artificial barriers that currently limit competitive opportunities.

-Through thoughtful application of Heidegger's hermeneutic circle, we've examined both the technical components and the broader player experience context, ensuring that each detail supports the overall goal of creating a more connected and responsive matchmaking ecosystem.
-The interplay between individual player ratings and the collective matchmaking pool creates emergent properties that benefit the entire competitive community.

 The path forward requires careful execution, but the destination—a more vibrant, accessible, and competitive MLE ecosystem—is well worth the journey.